About occupational therapists

 Before going to an occupational therapist

-If your GP or child and family health nurse refers your child to an occupational therapist, it’s a good idea to talk with your GP or nurse about the following things:
+If your GP or child and family health nurse refers your child to an occupational therapist (OT), it’s a good idea to talk with your GP or nurse about the following things:

-- Why you’re going to the occupational therapist: talk with your GP about why your child needs to see an occupational therapist and whether there’s anything you can do while you’re waiting for the appointment.
+- Why you’re going: talk with your GP about why your child needs to see an OT and what goals your child wants to work on.

-- Waiting list: how long before you can get an appointment to see the occupational therapist?
+- Waiting lists: how long before you can get an appointment to see the OT?

-- Cost: how much will the appointment with the occupational therapist cost?
+- Cost: how much will the appointment with the OT cost?
 It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance, TAC, WorkCover or another rebate.
+OTs often provide services under the National Disability Insurance Scheme (NDIS).

 - Location: find out where you have to go to see the occupational therapist – for example, a public or private hospital, or consulting rooms.
 You might have to travel further than you expect, depending on your child’s needs.
-Some OTs might also come to your family – for example, at home or in the school.
+Some OTs might also come to you at home or to your child’s school.

 You can talk about these things and any other questions you have with your GP before you go to the occupational therapist.
 You could also ask the occupational therapist’s clinic when you make your appointment.
 It’s a good idea to write down any questions you have, so you don’t forget.